“6. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The stake Sunday School presidency has the following additional responsibilities:

-The stake presidency assigns a high councilor to be the stake Young Men president.
-The high council members assigned to the Young Women and Primary may serve as his counselors.
+The stake presidency calls and sets apart a high councilor to be the stake Young Men president.
+The high council members assigned to the Young Women and Primary may be called and set apart to serve as his counselors.

 The stake Young Men presidency has the following responsibilities: